puppyone-ai/Puppys/docs/src/tutorial.md

-# What is an LLM agent?
+# What Is an LLM Agent?
 A Large Language Model (LLM) or artificial intelligence (AI) agent is a specialized software entity that utilizes an LLM to perform various tasks autonomously.
 For example, you may want your AI copilot to automatically write and execute a piece of code for you directly instead of telling you how to write it and letting you copy the code and run it yourself.
 That simple step from *talking* to *doing* makes a huge difference between a chatbot and an agent.
 Imagine you are the manager of a company.
 You may need consultants who advise you on what to do, but you will definitely need a hardworking team that can get the job done, and that is what LLM agents will be doing in the future.
 This small step will make LLMs, or more generally, AIs, indispensable parts of human production and eventually change the way people work.

-## Elements of an intelligent agent
+## Elements of an Intelligent Agent
 What is the most basic difference between an LLM and an agent?
 Our answer to this question is:

 - An LLM predicts the next token.